-As it can be observed in Fig. 14, the changes in the low rate mission, and therefore on the data available for routinely monitoring the attitude, has not significantly impacted the Doppler evolution in time.
+As it can be observed in Fig. 10, the changes in the low rate mission, and therefore on the data available for routinely monitoring the attitude, has not significantly impacted the Doppler evolution in time.
 More details about the ERS-2 SAR Doppler and satellite attitude evolution can be found in [10].

-Fig. 14(a).
+Fig. 10(a).
 ERS-2 Yaw Evolution since January 2000

-Fig. 14(b).
+Fig. 10(b).
 ERS-2 Pitch Evolution since January 2000

-Fig. 14(c).
+Fig. 10(c).
 ERS-2 Doppler Centroid Evolution since January 2000

 With the start of single gyroscope operations in February 2000, a new criterion appeared for the selection of ERS-2 InSAR data based on the Doppler centroid frequency difference between the InSAR pair.
 Due to the large and rapid variations of Doppler frequency during the EBM period, InSAR applications are not recommended with EBM data.
 The Doppler evolution around the orbit has been derived for 1GP, ZGM and ZGM-YCM orbits (repeat cycle to repeat cycle) to assist users in the identification of ERS-2 data still suitable for InSAR.
-Doppler frequency values are included in the ESA EOLI and DESCW data catalogues and an interactive Doppler frequency query tool is available at http://earth.esa.int/pcs/ers/sar/ doppler/.
+Doppler frequency values are included in the ESA EOLI and DESCW data catalogues and an interactive Doppler frequency query tool is available at http://earth.esa.int/pcs/ers/sar/doppler/.
+As an example of the Doppler frequency changes during the ZGM-YCM, Fig. 11 shows the Doppler frequency for ascending and descending passes during repeat cycle 80 in December 2002 and January 2003.